 Calculating the desired upload speed is one thing, but ensuring you have access to it is something completely different.
 The problem is that getting access might be harder than you think.

 The upload speed you can achieve depends on the service packages your ISP offers.
 For residential users, the download speed will always be higher than the upload speed.
-The best way to get symmetry is to sign up for business-level services if possible.
-That’s where the fast upload speeds are.
+The best way to get symmetry is to sign up for a business-level service if possible.
+It will guarantee you the declared upload speed at any time.
+This, in turn, provides stability and reliability to ensure smooth live streams.

 So step number one in your chase for a good upload speed for streaming is to switch to an ISP that offers the speed you need.
 Be prepared to pay more for more speed, though.
 Also, make sure you ask around about the quality of their service.